 - Add the dry flour ingredients to the liquid zucchini ingredients and stir well by hand to combine.
 Allow the batter to rest for 1-2 minutes to thicken slightly.

 - Scoop the batter into the prepared muffin pan and bake at 350 °F for 20-25 minutes (check these at 20 minutes and cook longer as needed).
 A cake tester or toothpick inserted into the center should come out clean.

 - Remove the muffin pan from the oven and allow to cool for about 10 minutes, then remove the muffins to a cooling rack to cool some more.

-- Serve warm with Earth Balance Soy Free, butter flavored coconut oil, or apple butter.
+- Serve warm with dairy free butter, butter flavored coconut oil, or apple butter.
 Enjoy!

 Sarah Jane Parker is the founder, recipe creator, and photographer behind The Fit Cookie.
 She’s a food allergy mom and healthy living blogger based in Wyoming.
 Sarah is also an ACSM Certified Personal Trainer, ACE Certified Health Coach, Revolution Running certified running coach, and an ACE Certified Fitness Nutrition Specialist